sbd-community/handbook/docs/tools/index.md

 # Tools Overview

-This section provides a curated list of tools to help you implement secure-by-design practices throughout the product lifecycle.
+This section provides a curated list of tools to help you implement Secure-by-Design practices throughout the product lifecycle.
 The tools are categorized by their primary function.

 A robust toolchain is essential for building and maintaining secure connected devices.
 The resources listed here cover key areas: